osomahe/pulsar-monitor/README.md

 Prometheus metrics endpoint path: `/q/metrics`

-Application provides 3 layers of validation:
+Application provides metric `pulsarMessage` with four tags:

-* **json** - if message is json (jsonValid/jsonUnrecognized)
-* **schema** - if message is valid base on provided json schemas (schemaValid/schemaUnrecognized)
-* **userBreakdown** - if message could be breakdown by user-defined json path (userBreakdownValid/userBreakdownUnrecognized)

-Tags:
 * topic - which topic received the message
+* contentType - what content type is a message (currently recognizes only json or unknown)
-* schema - which json schema validated topic
+* jsonSchema - which json schema validated topic
-* userBreakdown - value received from json via configured json path (default `type`)
+* jsonPathBreakdown - value received from json via configured json path (default `type`)

 ## Installation